arendsee/synder/README.md

    will map to the same search spaces.
 But, at least for tandem duplicates, we may be able assign unique search spaces to each.
 But is this worth doing?
  - [ ] Identify target side insertions.
-This may not be necessary since the Cadmium pipeline will find these.
+This may not be necessary since the Fagin pipeline will find these.
  - [ ] Account for uncertainty in syntenic blocks.
 This may be hard.
- - [ ] Possibly try to resolve cases E and F (perhaps as an optional feature)
+ - [x] Possibly try to resolve cases E and F (perhaps as an optional feature)